Merlin-Willner/TruthOrDare/README.md

 ### Of course I didn't get there without any source of information, therefore at some points my code may seem familiar with code from:
 - fireship.io's flutter-firebase course,
 - flutters documentation and video series,
-- and some things like for example the URL-Links that I found on Stackoverflow and adapted to my needs
+- and some other sources like for example the URL-Links that I found on Stackoverflow and adapted to my needs

 ### To make things a little bit shorter:
-- the idea, the logic of the usage, the Design of the Pages (every Page you actually see inside the app) and most of the navigation are made by myself      - the Google login, the logic behind the login and Design of the folders are mostly copied from fireship or the official docs
+- The idea, the logic of the usage, the Design of the Pages (every Page you actually see inside the app) and most of the navigation are made by myself.
+- The Google login, the logic behind the login and the Design of the folders are mostly copied from fireship or the official docs.

-##Lastly lets quickly go over some of the files what they do and where they come from:
+## Lastly lets quickly go over some of the files what they do and where they come from:

 #### main.dart:
    Entry point of my application